A walker’s paradise!

 Bossiney Haven/Cove & Benoath Cove

 Stunning dog-friendly sandy beach accessible at low tide.
 The most direct walking route to Bossiney Cove beach is via the public footpath across the farmers’ fields by Halgabron Farmhouse, crossing through Bossiney Lodges and over Bossiney Road.
 1.2 miles.
 Head left from the cottages, cross over the road, take the second footpath on the left going through a small wooden gate just before Halgabron Farmhouse.
 Cross three fields (with stiles) and follow the footpath through Bossiney Lodges to Bossiney Road.
-Turn right and pick up the footpath shortly after on the left.
+Turn right onto Bossiney Road and pick up the footpath shortly after on the left.
 Follow all the way down to the beach.
 Note that there are steep steps down to the beach (with a handrail).
-By car – there are a few car parking spaces just off Bossiney Road near the footpath to beach (opposite Bossiney Tea Rooms).
-There is also a paid car park in a field by the toilets and parking spaces (closed during winter).
+By car – there are a few car parking spaces just off Bossiney Road near the footpath to beach (opposite Bossiney Tea Rooms) – from there it’s about a 15 minute walk down steep steps.
+There is also a paid car park in a field by the toilets (closed during winter).
 Toilet facilities by the parking (closed during winter).
-Stop for a Cornish cream tea at Bossiney Tea Rooms (closed during winter).
+Stop for a Cornish cream tea at Bossiney Tea Rooms (closed during winter) – discount card available for guests.

 Rocky Valley – Bossiney – Tintagel